umbraco/UmbracoDocs/umbraco-heartcore/getting-started/the-umbraco-backoffice.md

 ![Overview of the Media section](images/media.png)

-A handy feature is that if you have a Media Picker in your Content Node and you upload an image it will automatically be added in the Media Section.
+A handy feature is that if you have a Media Picker in your Content Node and you upload an image.
+This image will automatically be added in the Media Section.

 ## Settings